Fastglass-LLC/drupal-automation-scripts/README.md

-# drupal-automation-scripts
+# Drupal Automation Scripts
-Collection of shell scripts to perform various functions to automate Drupal things
+Collection of shell scripts to perform various functions to automate Drupal things.